 Do Nootropics Really Work?

-The research behind various nootropics and their effects are still fairly new.
+The research behind various nootropics and their effects is still fairly new.
 Whether or not a nootropic will work for you will depend on the type of nootropic you choose.
-It’s also important to keep in mind that, like medications, people react differently to different nootropics and one person’s experience may not be the same as yours.
+It’s also important to keep in mind that, like medications, people react differently to different nootropics, and one person’s experience may not be the same as yours.

 Although there are some nootropics with strong research to support their claims, scientists still agree that the best way to improve your mental health is to get adequate sleep, manage your stress, consume a healthy diet with a variety of fruits and vegetables and get plenty of exercise.